andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analysis-vs-data-analytics-examining-suffix.md

 Applied to data, then, analysis is the process of taking a data set apart, inspecting individual segments at a time, looking for the parts in the whole so that we can understand the information it contains.

 ### "-tic"
-Here's where it gets even cooler if you're a word nerd.
+Here's where it gets slightly more interesting.
 Change "analytics" to "analytic" for me real quick...

 Again, [from dictioary.com on the "-tic" suffix](http://www.dictionary.com/browse/-tic):